Amarakon55/ffrec/README.md

 -   [Configuration](#configuration)
 -   [Credit](#credit)

-FFRec is a simple posix script to record audio and/or display easily using FFmpeg.
+FFRec is a simple POSIX script to record audio and/or display easily using FFmpeg.
 It is a simple alternative to OBS.
 It supports Dmenu selection.
 And it is easier to use than plain FFmpeg.